Ephemera

 Lottery Broadsides

-Lotteries in America were a source of revenue for the building of bridges, canals, railroads, and turnpikes, as well as funding for educational institutions, theaters, and public buildings.
-Lotteries were also used as advertising with prizes such as jewelry, prints, paintings, and books used by merchants to promote their goods.
+Lotteries in America raised revenue to build bridges, canals, railroads, and turnpikes, as well as to fund educational institutions, theaters, and public buildings.
+Lotteries also served as advertising with prizes, such as jewelry, prints, paintings, and books used by merchants to promote their goods.

 All lottery broadsides are available through the General Catalog.
 Much of the collection has been digitized.